hvesalai/emacs-scala-mode/README.md

   ;; when using the 'eager' mode by default and you want to "outdent" a ;; code line as a new statement.
   (local-set-key (kbd "<backtab>") 'scala-indent:indent-with-reluctant-strategy)

-  ;; Add the scalaindent:indent-scaladoc-asterisk
-  ;; post-self-insert-hook which indents the multi-line comment ;; asterisk to its correct place when you type it.
-It also adds a ;; space after the asterisk if the parameter to the function is ;; t.
-If you don't want the space, replace t with nil.
-  (add-hook 'post-self-insert-hook
-            '(lambda () (scala-mode:indent-scaladoc-asterisk t)))

   ;; and other bindings here
 ))